jadecobra/python_tdd_exercises/source/data structures: None.rst

                self.assertIsNotNone((1, 2, 3, 'n'))
                self.assertNotIsInstance(None, tuple)

-* we now know that in python
+* I now know that in python

   * :doc:`None </data structures: None>` is not a ``tuple``
   * :doc:`None </data structures: None>` is not a ``string``